 - Skip the shredding.
 Save time by buying pre-shredded cheese.
 Another perk of shredded cheese is all the pre-mixed varieties available.
 The next time I make potato bundles, I want to try Crystal Farms® Shredded 3 Pepper Cheese.
 It’s a zesty blend of cheddar cheese with chipotle peppers, Monterrey Jack cheese with habanero peppers and Monterrey Jack cheese with jalapeño peppers.
 Olé!

 - Skip baking the bacon.
 You know I’m obsessed with getting bacon perfect every time.
 But sometimes you’ve got to skip frying or baking the bacon and grab the pre-cooked varieties.
 A heads-up, you get what you pay for when it comes to pre-made bacon.
-Stay out of the interior isles and check out the refrigerated section of your grocery store.
+Stay out of the interior aisles and check out the refrigerated section of your grocery store.

 - Skip the mega foil packet with giant potato wedges.
 Again, your grilling or baking time will vary based on how big your potato pieces are and how many are in your foil packet.
 If you’re in a hurry, keep your potato pieces and bundle small.